Saving energy in your outdoor living space

 One tip is to strategically plant shade trees and shrubs.

 Planting them in the right spots can prevent the summer sun from penetrating your home in summer, allowing you to save money on your energy bill.

 Well placed trees create a cool microclimate that can substantially reduce the temperature in your house and lower the need for your heating.

 What type of plants you have in your garden also affects your energy output.

-Earlier in 2015, we wrote a post on how you can save energy with water saving plants , in which we preached the benefit of certain plants for their drought-resistant properties, like crepe myrtles, wild fuchsias and quince among others.
+You can save energy with water saving plants, due to their drought-resistant properties, like crepe myrtles, wild fuchsias and quince among others.

 We all love playing on the lawn, feeling the grass between our toes and the exaltation of running around with abandon.